Hiring

-We've interviewed thousands of candidates from South Africa, Pakistan, Portugal, the Philippines, and everywhere in between.
+We have interviewed thousands of candidates from South Africa, Pakistan, Portugal, the Philippines, and everywhere in between.
 The ones who make it into our top 2% share something in common, and it has less to do with where they went to school than you might think.

 Communication That Connects